We all know it takes Thanksgiving, Christmas, or birthday dinner to gain some extra pounds. But how long does it take to lose weight?

 If you’re working with a dedicated eating plan and have committed yourself to daily exercise, you’ll likely notice results in as little as one to two weeks.

-3. How can you lose 10 pounds in a week?
+3. How can you lose 10lbs in a week?

 Is it possible to lose as much as 10 pounds in just seven days?